What is arsenic?

 - DPH published a health consultation in February of 2013, discussing arsenic exposure and possible health effects, including cancer.

-- During 2013, DPH distributed county-specific health effects fact sheets and a health care provider fact sheet to elected officials and other county leaders, UGA Cooperative Extension agents, health care providers, veterinarian facilities and local libraries for eight counties in South GA.
+- During 2013, DPH distributed county-specific and a to elected officials and other county leaders, UGA Cooperative Extension agents, health care providers, veterinarian facilities and local libraries for eight counties in South GA.
 This outreach was repeated one year later as follow up, in July of 2014.
 Since 2012, DPH staff have provided technical assistance to dozens of individual residents and community leaders concerned about arsenic exposure.
 Over 1,100 fact sheets have been distributed to date.

 - DPH staff have also done several interviews and spoken at public meetings to help educate citizens about arsenic and encourage people to have their wells tested.